gitter-badger/apyblock/README.md

 Just execute the `ashblock` script in a terminal.

+You can change the hosts file source by executing `ashblock source [URL]`!

+Optionally, you can try the new Python 3 port, `apyblock`!

 ### Cron job

 A Cron job that updates the `host` file automagically can be executed daily (at 12:00AM UTC time).